RodeoYeeHa/behave2unitgen/README.md

     		return null;
     	}

-With these two methods, we map the "@Given"-Step of our story to the Unit-Test.
-We tell JBehave to store the Datatable of the Story into the parameter called "contactBefore".
+With these two methods, we map the "Given..." part of our storys scenario with the right methods in our Unit Test.
+We tell behave2unitgen to store the Datatable of the story into a parameter called $contactBefore.

-In JBehave, the Parameter would be directly passed into the test-method as a parameter.
-Because we cannot do this here (it is still a pure JUnit-Test), we create a method-body and annotate the method with the @StoryParameter-Annotation.
-This method will be implemented by behave2unitgen later, so we only have to pass null als return value.
+In JBehave, the parameter would be directly passed into the test-method as a parameter.
+Here we use a separate method and mark it with the @StoryParameter-Annotation.
+This method will be implemented by behave2unitgen later, so we only have to return null.

 Now we extend this a bit to use DBUnit to store the data for us: